tolauwae/phd-thesis/src/latch/latch.typ

 We are not aware of any testing framework that provides an alternative solution.

 In this section, we will discuss the differences between #latch and the few exiting unit testing frameworks for microcontrollers further.
-In this paper we have proposed a new way of testing on microcontrollers individually, but IoT systems are often tested as a whole in industry.
+In this chapter we have proposed a new way of testing on microcontrollers individually, but IoT systems are often tested as a whole in industry.
 While this kind of testing answers an entirely different set of demands than #latch, we do give a brief overview of these approaches here, for completeness.
 Similarly, testing plays a large role in general software development.
 As a result, a wide range of research topics are related to the #latch framework, of which not all have been previously applied to IoT.
 In the remainder of this section, we discuss #emph[holistic IoT testing], other #emph[unit testing frameworks] broadly, #emph[remote testing], #emph[scriptable debugging], #emph[test environments] for IoT programs, #emph[device farms] for mobile applications, #emph[conditional testing], #emph[test prioritization and selection], and #emph[flaky tests].
 Wherever possible, we include examples from IoT or microcontroller settings.

-#strong[Unit Testing Frameworks.]
+#emph[Unit Testing Frameworks.]
 Constrained devices are still programmed primarily in low-level language such as C and C++.
 Many traditional unit testing frameworks are available for these languages, such as Google Test @googletest23:googletest, Boost.Test @boost-test-team23:what, CUTE @ifs-institut-fur-software23:cute, and bandit @beyer23:bandit.
 There are a handful of frameworks targeting microcontrollers explicitly, such as Unity @platformio23:unity @vandervoord15:unity and ArduinoTest @murdoch23:arduinounit.